HERE TO MAKE FRIENDS

 About the Project

 We’ve seen enough shows and movies about women trying to find the (usually heteronormative) love of their lives.
-Here to Make Friends is about finding the platonic love of your life, in the form of a Big Friendship.
+HERE TO MAKE FRIENDS is about finding the platonic love of your life, in the form of a Big Friendship.
 After an ego-shattering friendship breakup, when Nora realizes she’s outgrown college bestie Sloane in her thirties, Sloane spirals, realizing the void she’s been feeling all her life is from her struggle to maintain those Strong Female Friendships that winery tours always seem to advertise.
-She makes it her mission to find a new best friend, come hell or Ranch Water.
+This project was supported by the Sundance Institute (Sundance Episodic Lab and Women at Sundance | Adobe Fellowship), The Tasajillo Residency, Austin Film Society, The Lilith Fund, and Planned Parenthood of Greater Texas.

 About the Filmmaker